Kampus-Merdeka-Software-Engineering/BE-2-section-jakarta-group-21/api spesification/menu.md

 - Authorization : token

 Query form-data :
-- name: Coca Cola
+- name: Tuna Pizza and Black Olive
-- description: Optional description
+- description: This dreamy tuna pizza with red onions and black olives is inspired by a traditional Italian recipe.
+Light and delicious, this pizza is also high in protein.
-- price: 10000
+- price: 189000
-- stok: 12
+- stok: 50
+- category: Popular Dishes
 - image: menu_image.jpg
-- category: Drink

 Response Body Success :